Welcome to St John's

 - Thursdays 3pm: Abbeyfield Service

-Next session: Thursday 23rd January
+Next session: Thursday 22nd May

 A short service run at Abbeyfield Care Home on a monthly basis.
 If you are able to help, please contact Dave Pamphilon.